 - If you have an X79-Deluxe motherboard, make sure you put the hypen in when searching for it on the Asus site.
 For the Asus X79-Deluxe (not P9X79 Deluxe) the BIOS file is named X79-Deluxe-Asus-0902.zip.
 Rename that file to X79DLX.CAP and continue.

 - With CAP bios file on clean FAT 32 formatted USB drive, insert in the special BIOS update USB port.
-It is marked differently than all other USB ports usually with a white border around the port.
+It is marked differently than all other USB ports because it has a white border around the port.

 - With power only connected and minimal memory, press and hold BIOS flashback button which is right on the motherboard (LE etc) or on the back of board (Deluxe is on the back) depending on model.
 It should start flashing after 3-4 seconds then let go.